department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/special-claims/title-38-USC-1151.md

 ### How do I get these benefits?

-You'll need to apply for benefits.
-When you apply, you'll have to show that the added disability happened because of VA medical care or a VA program designed to help you find, get, or keep a job.
+You’ll need to apply for benefits.
+When you apply, you’ll have to show that the added disability happened because of VA medical care or a VA program designed to help you find, get, or keep a job.
 [Apply for benefits](/disability-benefits/apply/).

-We'll award any compensation payments in the same way we would if your disability was related to your military service (a service-connected disability).
+We’ll award any compensation payments in the same way we would if your disability was related to your military service (a service-connected disability).